caralynch/thread-size/README.md

-# Reddit Thread Prediction Models
+# Thread Prediction Model Pipeline

 A comprehensive machine learning pipeline for predicting Reddit thread outcomes using LightGBM classifiers.
 This repository contains code for two-stage modeling: binary classification of thread initiation (started vs. stalled) and multiclass prediction of thread size categories.